nikhil-tiwari1419/Niksify.com/README.md

 # Niksify.com
-this is my basic music player web application , it is  responsive in all devices
+This is my basic music player web application , it is  responsive in all devices